Stratøs: A CU professor's life as a musician

 “My, sort of like database of connections and network is a little bit wider because it includes photographers and visual artists,” he said.

-One of those connections being Adam Hersh, who has played the keyboard for Stratøs in the past.
+One of those connections is Adam Hersh, who has played the keyboard for Stratøs in the past.
 Hersh said that Stratøs focused on giving his collaborating musicians creative freedom, and that he was a relaxed and open leader on the stage.

 “I think he really trusts the musicians to create something with him,” Hersh said.